nafarlee/git-good/README.md

 This command simply shows the list of commits in the .git repository in chronological order for the current branch.
 By default, it displays the commit hash number, the author, the date committed, and the commit message.

-However, through arguments, it can display so  much more (or less!) information, and serves as a wonderful tool for going over project.

 #### `git log`